matheusdmm/next-black-sheep/README.md

 pnpm install
 ```

-Then, run the development server:
+Then, for run both back and front concurrently:

 ```bash
 npm run dev